pkliui/machine-learning/notes-and-thoughts.md

 2. Reduce the complexity of the model:
   >>> By decreasing the number of adaptive parameters (layers and nodes) in the network (this is called structural stabilization).
   >>> Or by controlling the complexity of a model through the use of regularization (via addition of a penalty term to the error function, which encourages the weights to be small).
+  >>>

+## Dropout and batch normalization

+* Adding dropout layers may prevent overfitting.
+* Moreover, by making it harder for the network to fit spurious patterns, dropout may have encouraged the network to seek out more of the true patterns, possibly improving the validation loss some as well

+* "Batch normalization" (or "batchnorm"), which can help correct training that is slow or unstable.
+* A batch normalization layer looks at each batch as it comes in, first normalizing the batch with its own mean and standard deviation, and then also putting the data on a new scale with two trainable rescaling parameters.
+Batchnorm, in effect, performs a kind of coordinated rescaling of its inputs.
+* Most often, batchnorm is added as an aid to the optimization process (though it can sometimes also help prediction performance).
+Models with batchnorm tend to need fewer epochs to complete training.
+Moreover, batchnorm can also fix various problems that can cause the training to get "stuck".
+Consider adding batch normalization to your models, especially if you're having trouble during training.

 ## Data augmentation
 * [Hernández-García 2018](https://arxiv.org/abs/1806.03852) systematically analyzed the effect of data augmentation on some popular architectures and conclude that data augmentation alone—without any other explicit regularization techniques—can achieve the same performance or higher as regularized models, especially when training with fewer examples.

+## The loss function
+* This is the function we are minimizing
+* Now, recall that the loss function defines the objective of the network during training.
+With regression, our goal was to minimize the distance between the expected outcome and the predicted outcome.
+We chose MAE to measure this distance (y_pred - y_actual).
+* For classification, what we want instead is a distance between probabilities, and this is what cross-entropy provides.
+Cross-entropy is a sort of measure for the distance from one probability distribution to another.
+* The cross-entropy and accuracy functions both require probabilities as inputs, meaning, numbers from 0 to 1.
+To covert the real-valued outputs produced by a dense layer into probabilities, we attach a new kind of activation function, the sigmoid activation.

 ## Optimization algorithms